Cart 0

 Spanish

 The goal of this course is for students with prior knowledge of basic Spanish to develop their listening, speaking, reading and writing skills.
 Students begin to expand their use of the language in a variety of contexts.
 They are encouraged to speak and write in the target language and develop their listening skills through various listening comprehension exercises.
 In grammar, the class covers negative and interrogative expressions, possessive adjectives, ordinal numbers, the forms and uses of ser and estar, the present tense of stem changing, irregular, intransitive and reflexive verbs, the rules of the infinitive, and the past tense of regular verbs.
 Enrichment of vocabulary and cultural awareness is emphasized.
-Additionally, the boys further explore language and culture by reading the short novel Brandon Brown Hace Trampa.
+Students will use the textbook Reporteros and a comprehensible input novel, Agentes secretos de Picasso, to develop culturally authentic fluency.

 Grade 8